lilleoel/clintools/README.md

 clintools
 =======

-Every research team have their own script for calculation of hemodynamic indices.
-This package makes it possible  to insert a long-format dataframe, and add both periods of interest (trigger-periods), and delete artifacts with deleter-files.
+Every research team have their own script for data management, statistics and most importantly hemodynamic indices.
+The purpose is to standardize scripts utilized in clinical reserach.
+The hemodynamic indices can be used in a long-format dataframe, and add both periods of interest (trigger-periods), and delete artifacts with deleter-files.

 ## Installation